dovudo/DwScript/README.md

 1) Click DwScript.exe shortcut.

 2) Open folder with DwScript in Terminal(or CMD)
-- python DwScript.py --help | View help
+- python DwScript.py --help | Show help
-- python DwScript.py 2ch.hk/b/6543346/3423463.html | All download files
+- python DwScript.py 2ch.hk/b/6543346/3423463.html | Download all files from the thread
-- python DwScript.py 2ch.hk/b/6543346/3423463.html -w | Only web'm
+- python DwScript.py 2ch.hk/b/6543346/3423463.html -w | Download only web'm from the thread
-- python DwSCript.py -b b | Download 'b' board with full treads
+- python DwSCript.py -b b | Download all content from selected board.

-> All files will download in folder dist/DwScript/*thread number*
+> The path of saved files will be in the same path of DwScript.
+> Example: "path to DwScript"/*thread number*

 ## GUI version (alpha)